National Conference of Viet Nam Veteran Ministers

 A Peace and Justice Statement

-The National Conference of Viet Nam Veteran Ministers, meeting in Seattle, WA, and after prayerful reflection, issued the following statement addressed to veterans around the world:
+The National Conference of Viet Nam Veteran Ministers, meeting in New York City, October 20 to October 24, 2003, and after prayerful reflection, issued the following statement concerning the issue of concurrent receipt, otherwise known as the "disabled veterans tax:"

 Return to Peace and Justice Statements.